-The "Passeport d'activités" consists of 5 communicative activities performed in the French Centre (Craigie Hall C301, open Monday to Friday, 10-12 and 1-3, or Tuesday and Wednesday 1:00-6:00 PM).
+The "Passeport d'activités" consists of 3 communicative activities performed in the French Centre (Craigie Hall C301, open Monday to Friday, 10-12 and 13-15.
 You may go at any time, on any convenient day.
 Each activity is approximately 5 minutes long.
 You may do these activities in any order.
-One activity per visit.
-One activity per week.
-Please pick-up your "Passport" at the French Centre.
-To request a "Passeport d'activités" in the French Centre, please say "Je voudrais un passeport s'il vous plaît".
+One activity per visit and per week.
 If you need to cancel an appointment, please send a message to passport@ucalgary.ca.
 This email address is for cancelation purposes only.